There’s more than meets the eye when it comes to mushroom wine pairing. Read on to learn more about which wines to pair with mushrooms.

 It was a real pleasure learning more about Knudsen Vineyards and Ostrom’s Mushrooms, and especially seeing the Knudsen siblings so passionate about their respective family businesses: Page Knudsen Cowles, Colin Knudsen, and David Knudsen are all co-owners and partners of Knudsen Vineyards owners; David Knudsen is also President and CEO of Ostrom’s Mushrooms.

-To learn more about Knudsen Vineyards and their exquisite wines, visit the Knudsen Vineyards website.
+Learn more about Knudsen Vineyards and their exquisite Oregon wines, visit the Knudsen Vineyards website.

 I hope this meal inspires you to get creative cooking with mushrooms in your kitchen!
 Which dish and/or wine sounds most tempting to you?

 - Instant Pot Vegan Mushroom Risotto